 This, however, is based on a new band.
 Not one that’s been used and left out to be eaten by UV Rays (which is another sign of a TPR Band, high degradation from light.)

 Extruded Rubber is the next best tube used in resistance bands and features a single layer that extends up to 600% of the original length.
 These can take much more wear than the man-made TPR bands, although they are still inferior to Dipped Latex.
 Many of the tube resistance bands on the market today that feature nylon sheaths use an extruded rubber tube–once again because it is cheaper than Dipped Latex.

 The final and best resistance tube is made of Dipped Latex, which also happens to be the most natural.
 Dipped Latex bands can stretch up to 900% of their original length and will provide years of quality service at a consistent resistance.

 As stated, there are a lot of companies producing tube resistance bands, which is one reason a detailed look at the industry like this is so vital.

-We decided to do research and find as many companies as possible who were selling resistance tube bands and narrow them down to the ones most worth purchasing.
+We decided to do research and find as many companies as possible who were selling resistance tubes and narrow them down to the ones most worth purchasing.
 What we found rather quickly was that although there are over 50 companies marketing and selling tube resistance bands, there are only a handful of manufacturers and only one in the USA.

 After researching and using many of the most expensive bands, we’ve found that the best bands combine dipped latex rubber, with a nylon outer sheath, a nice carabiner, and a comfortable handle.
 There was only one company doing all of this at a price that wasn’t exorbitant (and also happened to be made in the USA,) and therefore holds our top spot.